longnguyenthanh-agilityio/nodejs-training/doctor-hurt-database/README.md

 - Note: Before build run command build docker, should open docker desktop first!

+6. Sign in pgAdmin with your password

-6. Stop and remove containers, networks, and volumes
+7. Stop and remove containers, networks, and volumes

 ```
 docker compose down